Mulletware/redux-astroglide/README.md

 # Redux-Astroglide

-#### Taking the pain out of state management by stuffing a huge package into a tiny API
+#### Redux doesn't need to be such a pain the butt!

-Astroglide is a set of configuration and automation tools built on top of Redux Toolkit in order to provide the most succinct API with the least boilerplate possible.
+Redux-Astroglide is a set of configuration and automation tools built on top of Redux Toolkit in order to provide the most succinct API with the least boilerplate possible.
 It's the easiest way to get up and running with redux state, and has the lowest mental overhead of any state management tool for React.

 We stay DRY so you don't have to.